to5ta/js_zero/README.md

 * Some of the used Texture Sets are from https://texturehaven.com/textures/ and https://hdrihaven.com.

-## History
+## Previous Versions

-* Refer to https://github.com/to5ta/js_zero/tree/main_archive for historical details
+The content files have recently been outsourced and the repo has been reset, refer to https://github.com/to5ta/js_zero/tree/main_archive for older versions